 - Explore the process of working with files in courses so you'll be able to advise others.

 - See Managing repositories for information on allowing your users to use files from external sources (such as Google Drive, Dropbox and MS OneDrive) in their courses.

-- If uploaded file size may be an issue for you, then you can add restrictions for both the user quota and the site as a whole from Administration > Site administration > Security > Site policies.
-See Site policies for more information.
+- If uploaded file size may be an issue for you, then you can add restrictions for both the user quota and the site as a whole from Administration > Site administration > Security > Site security settings.
+See Site security settings for more information.

 Admin tips and tricks